bzsasson/claude-mcp-server-gateway/README.md

 **Roadmap**: We're adding configurable preload rules for frequently-used MCP servers in v2.1

 ### How does this compare to GitHub's dynamic toolsets?
 GitHub MCP offers dynamic toolsets within their server.
-Claude MCP Server Gateway manages ALL your MCP servers dynamically - GitHub, Slack, Google Drive, and any other Model Context Protocol servers you use.
+Claude MCP Server Gateway manages ALL your MCP servers dynamically ,GitHub, Slack, Google Drive, and any other Model Context Protocol servers you use.
 It's a layer above individual server features.

 ### What if I use Claude API instead of Claude Desktop?
 The gateway works with Claude API, Claude Code, and Claude Desktop.
-Configuration differs slightly - see [Advanced Usage](#advanced-usage) for API-specific setup.
+Configuration differs slightly ,see [Advanced Usage](#advanced-usage) for API-specific setup.

 ### How do I add my custom MCP server to the gateway?
 Add your server configuration to the gateway's config (see [Configuration](#adding-new-mcp-servers-to-the-gateway)).
 The gateway automatically discovers and manages any compliant MCP server.